uwssg/APS/aps4p5/readme.txt

         A diagnostic to make sure that the unit spheres in steps 1C-4C are being used

+//////////////////RUNNING THE WMAP7 CODE

+(Note: this code was written with a version CAMB downloaded on April 19, 2011 and version 4.1 of the WMAP likelihood code; there is no guarantee that it will run with the most up-to-date version of either code; the user may have to modify the following source code that is charged with interfacing APS with WMAP:

+    camb_wrapper_wmap.F90
+    wmap_wrapper.F90
+    the class wmap_likelihood in chisq_aps4p5.cpp

+)

+If the user has successfully downloaded and compiled both CAMB and the WMAP likelihood code and made the appropriate modifications to the Makefile, she can run APS on the WMAP data by compiling

+    make apsWMAP

+and then running

+    ./apsWMAP seed n_init n_end

+where seed is a seed for the random number generator (-1 to use the system clock), n_init is the number of initial random samples to make, and n_end is the total number of calls to chisquared to make

+The source code for apsWMAP can be found in aps_runner_wmap7.cpp

 /////////////LIST OF SOURCE FILES AND BASIC DESCRIPTION OF THEIR CONTENTS